 Over 145 US Military veterans are buried at this Cemetery, including 11 who served in the Civil War, 2 who served in the Spanish-American War, 21 who served in World War I, 68 who served in World War II, 1 who served in both World War I and World War II, 8 who served in Vietnam, 15 who served in Korean War and 1 who served in both World War II and the Korean War.

 Lots of 8 graves sold initially for $10 and Lots with 4 graves sites sell today for $1,000.
 2 graves for $600 and a single grave for $400.
-There are Lots are available throughout the Cemetery.
+There are some Lots available for purchase throughout the Cemetery.
 Contact our Church Office at 724-437-9000 for details.